acschmit/cryptography-examples/README.md

 #cryptography-examples

-This project illustrates how to use the [cryptography](https://github.com/acschmit/cryptography) library also on this site. [cryptography](https://github.com/acschmit/cryptography)  uses Bouncy Castle to privide AES and RSA services.
+This project illustrates how to use the [cryptography](https://github.com/acschmit/cryptography) library also on this site. [cryptography](https://github.com/acschmit/cryptography)  uses Bouncy Castle to provide AES and RSA services.
 While Bouncy Castle is powerful, there are a lack of good examples on its use.

 #Installation
 1. Make sure you have Maven installed on your system.